2023 Most Popular Allied Health Professions Associate Degree Trade Schools in West Virginia

 Full Allied Health Professions at Pierpont Community and Technical College Report

-University of Charleston landed the #9 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
-Located in the city of Charleston, UC is a private not-for-profit college with a small student population.
+With a ranking of #9, University of Charleston did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
+Located in the small city of Charleston, UC is a private not-for-profit school with a small student population.

 Women make up 83% of the allied health majors at the school.